 If a teacher is in a noisy classroom, they might not be able to focus on every student at once.
 The teacher can use their selective attention to focus on one particular student that needs help, and not be overwhelmed by the sensory information around them.

-Working memory is like our short-term memory in that it allows us to take information and be aware of it consciously for a short period of time, but it also allows a person to manipulate and process it.
+Working memory is similar to short-term memory in that it allows us to take information and be aware of it consciously for a short period of time, but it also allows us to manipulate and process it.
 It helps a person to encode the information with meaning, which is later used to store the information in the long-term memory.

-Information can be retained in the short-term memory from anywhere from just a few seconds up to 20 to 30 seconds in length.
-This period of time can be extended and this information kept longer if it is repeated or rehearsed.
+- Information can be retained in the short-term memory anywhere from just a few seconds up to 20 to 30 seconds in length.
+This period of time can be extended, and the information kept longer if it is repeated or rehearsed.
 When information is repeated, it is put right back into the short-term memory.

-Short-term memory is very sensitive to interruptions.
-Say you are trying to remember a phone number.
+- Short-term memory is very sensitive to interruptions.
+Suppose you are trying to remember a phone number.
 If someone comes up to you and begins talking to you about other numbers, you may lose the phone number from your short-term memory.

-Information in the short-term memory can be further processed and passed on to the long-term memory for longer storage or information in the short term can be forgotten.
-Most of the information in the short-term memory just gets dropped from memory.
-Only important things are remembered in the long-term memory.
+- Information in the short-term memory can be further processed and passed on to the long-term memory for longer storage.
+Or, information in the short-term memory can be forgotten.
+Most of the information in the short-term memory simply gets dropped from memory; only important things are remembered in the long-term memory.

 When a person decides to focus on a piece of sensory information, it will move into short-term memory.
 This is the system of memory that temporarily stores small amounts of information.

 Short-term memory has limited capacity.
-Information can be held for up to 30 seconds, but can be extended if the information is repeated.
-It is also sensitive to interruptions.
-Only around seven to nine bits of information can be retained at a time, but this can be increased by chunking information.
+Information can be held for up to 30 seconds, but this timeframe can be extended if the information is repeated.
+Short-term memory is also sensitive to interruptions.
+Only around seven to nine bits of information can be retained at a time, but the amount can be increased by chunking information into meaningful groups.